provenance-io/provenance/networks/ibc/README.md

 The following tutorial assumes the user has built provenanced, and their current working directory is within the root of their provenance source directory.

+All or some of the addresses in the examples may be different than what you have locally.
+They are there just for example purposes.

 1. First, obtain the receiving address from ibc1-0.
 In this example our receiving address is `tp1vtvgsl9je747twlxkh4ycl2g3td6g5gcpc6t0y`.